Originally published October 2013.

 But in this world, I do not believe in the pursuit of happiness.
 That is not because I do not believe in happiness in this world.
 It is quite the opposite.
 I just do not believe in pursuing it, because when we say we are pursuing happiness, we are implying that happiness is something that is outside of us and that it is out of reach, which is why we have to pursue it.

-Yet Allah, subhanahu wa ta’ala (exalted is He), has made happiness in this world easy.
-He made it something inside of us that is not necessarily dependent on the external.
-So we can pursue Jannah while being happy in this world, or we can pursue it while being depressed—which one would you rather have?
+Yet Allah, subhanahu wa ta’ala (exalted is He), has made happiness in this world easier than we think, because He made it something inside of us that is not necessarily dependent on the external.
+So we can pursue Jannah while being in a state of contentment in this world, or we can pursue it while being depressed—which one would you rather have?
 Which one will enable you to be more productive?

 Do you think Allah (swt) wants you to be happy in this world?

 The answer to this question matters greatly.
 If you think that you are meant to suffer, then that will become a self-fulfilling prophecy.
 Every bad thing that happens becomes a moment of “Of course I knew this would happen, I have such terrible luck,” as opposed to something we learn from and grow as a result of.
 If we think Allah (swt) wants us to suffer, then we will only find closeness to Him in pain.
-This does not mean that we cannot find Allah (swt) in moments of pain, but we should be able to go to Allah both in times of ease and in hardship.
+This does not mean that we cannot find Allah (swt) in moments of pain – and pain does help to return us to Allah – but we should be able to go to Allah both in times of ease and in hardship.
 So does He want us to be happy in this world?

 Happiness in the Life of a Believer